Skip to content

 Table of Contents

 As a business dealing with construction contracts, you may come across liquidated damages.
-A liquidated damages clause is common in the construction industry and can be useful for managing risk within your business ventures.
+These clauses are widely used in the construction sector and serve as an effective risk management tool.
 Ultimately, a liquidated damages provision will allow you to recover a predetermined amount of money in the event of a specific breach.
 This article will explain what a liquidated damages clause is, how it works, and how you can be sure that your clause does not amount to a penalty.

 What Are Liquidated Damages?

-Liquidated damages are a type of contractual damages in English law, and they most often appear in the construction industry.
-A liquidated damages provision states that the contractor must pay the developer a fee if it does not achieve ‘practical completion’ by the date in the contract.
+Liquidated damages are a type of contractual damages in English law.
+Most commonly found in the construction industry.
+A liquidated damages provision states that the contractor must pay the principal/developer a fee if it does not achieve ‘practical completion’ by the specified date in the contract.

-Practical completion simply means the point at which the building site is completed and handed over to the client.
-Importantly, liquidated damages are usually calculated based on the actual loss that will occur if the site is not handed over to the client at the specified date.
+Liquidated damages are usually calculated based on the actual loss that will occur if the site is not handed over to the client on the specified date.
 This might include costs such as:

 • rent for temporary accommodation;